Visions of Daniel

 About Daniel

-Born and raised in Pittsburgh, Pennsylvania, he has ministered as a Roman Catholic priest -- including chaplaincy to Dignity (the national organization for gay, lesbian, bisexual, and transgendered Catholics and their friends) in Boston, San Antonio, and Austin -- and has been Assistant Professor for Systematic Theology and Spirituality at Oblate School of Theology in San Antonio.
+Born and raised in Pittsburgh, Pennsylvania, he studied at the Pontifical Gregorian University and was ordained in Rome and ministered as a Catholic priest—including chaplaincy to Dignity (the national organization for gay, lesbian, bisexual, and transgender Catholics, their families, and friends) in Pittsburgh, Baltimore, Boston, San Antonio, and Austin—and was Assistant Professor for Systematic Theology and Spirituality at Oblate School of Theology in San Antonio.

 Full Resume